j6nca/notes/docs/projects/router.md

 # Homemade Router Build

-This page will outline my process building deploying a homemade router, replacing the one provided from ISP.
+This page will outline my process building deploying a homemade router, replacing the one provided from my ISP.

 ## Parts breakdown